doctest/doctest/doc/markdown/roadmap.md

 This is a list of planned features for future releases (maybe in the given order).

+- the set holding all registered tests should use a specialized allocator to minimize program startup time
 - ability to have no output when everything succeeds
-- switch to using ```std::vector``` and ```std::set``` and remove custom implementations
-- the set holding all registered tests should use a specialized allocator to minimize program startup time
-- fix the test coverage reports - currently each example replaces the coverage from the last example
 - test with gcc 6 and use it in the CI builds
 - a mechanism for translating exceptions - users should be able to teach the framework about their types (look at Catch for this)
 - support for ```std::exception``` and derivatives (mainly for calling the ```.what()``` method when caught unexpectedly)